Report a problem

 Stopped with a trailer and asked for documents: what drivers must show

-© Reidas Official
+Original source: Reidas Official

-In Lithuania, police CAN check documents for both the car and the trailer.
+In Lithuania, police can check documents for both the car and the trailer.
 According to traffic rules, the maximum speed with a trailer on highways is 90 km/h, on other roads — 70 km/h.
 The trailer must be registered, have a valid technical inspection and insurance.
 Fines for missing documents or violations can reach up to 100 euros.

 Story sources